DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - The safety of ✴️people/human life must always be the paramount concern in business continuity planning.
   - business organization analysis is the first step of the process, and the results are used to aid in the selection of team members and the design of the BCP process.
   - The primary facets of business continuity are:
-    - Resilience: (e.g. within a data center and between sites or data centers)
+    - ⚒️Resilience: (e.g. within a data center and between sites or data centers)
-    - Recovery: if a service becomes unavailable, you need to recover it as soon as possible
+    - ⚒️Recovery: if a service becomes unavailable, you need to recover it as soon as possible
-    - Contingency: a last resort in case resilience and recovery prove ineffective
+    - ⚒️Contingency: a last resort in case resilience and recovery prove ineffective
 - Following are the steps for BCP:
     - 🥑Project initiation: Develop policy statement and document
     - 🥑Scope/Planning: The project scope and planning phase includes four actions: a structured analysis of the organization, the creation of a BCP team, an assessment of available resources, and an analysis of the legal and regulatory landscape.
 Initiation of the plan, Final approval of the plan, Demonstration of due care and due diligence to the satisfaction of management.
 The most significant resource utilization will be the time dedicated by members of the BCP team to the planning process i.e personnel.